Hyperbolic branching Brownian motion: the empirical limit measure: Introduction

 In the case $\beta =1/2$ we believe that $\mu_\infty$ should not admit a Lebesgue density almost surely though we do not prove this.
-This is because we believe Proposition \ref{prop:2nd_moment} to be sharp, that is we cannot achieve the exponent $\eps^2$.
-The bound on the Hölder exponent $\gamma$ in \ref{thm:main:2} (ii) is not sharp, we believe it should hold for any $\gamma < 1 \wedge 2\beta$.
+The bound on the Hölder exponent $\gamma$ in \ref{thm:main:2} (ii) is not sharp, we believe it should hold for any $\gamma < 1 \wedge (2\beta)$.

-Theorems \ref{thm:main:1} and \ref{thm:main:2} also partially answers some of the questions posed by Candellero and Hutchcroft \cite[Problems 4.2, 4.3]{candellero_boundary_2023}, in particular they ask about the behaviour of $\mu_\infty$ for branching random walks in hyperbolic space.
+Theorems \ref{thm:main:1} and \ref{thm:main:2} also partially answer some of the questions posed by Candellero and Hutchcroft \cite[Problems 4.2, 4.3]{candellero_boundary_2023}.
+In particular, they ask about the behaviour of $\mu_\infty$ for branching random walks in hyperbolic space.
 While they pose their questions about branching random walks in discrete time and discrete space, this should not change the overall behaviour.

 The main idea behind the proofs of Theorems \ref{thm:main:1} and \ref{thm:main:2} is that $\mu_\infty$ is determined by typical particles.
-In this context these are particles where $Y_u(t)\approx e^{-t/2}$.
+In this context{,} these are particles {for which} $Y_u(t)\approx e^{-t/2}$.
 The structure of the paper follows this idea.
 In Section \ref{sec:typical_particles} we rigorously define what it means for a particle to be typical and we compute the Hausdorff dimension of the accumulation set of typical particles.
 In Section \ref{sec:from_typical_to_empirical} we show that indeed $\mu_\infty$ is determined by typical particles, we prove the upper bound of Theorem \ref{thm:main:1} and a sketch the lower bound.
 In Section \ref{sec:more_properties} we show Theorem \ref{sec:more_properties} by computing the expected moments of $\mu(I)$ for intervals $I$.
 As a corollary, we obtain the lower bound for Theorem \ref{thm:main:1}.
-Lastly we discuss some open questions in Section \ref{sec:open_questions}, in particular we discuss what should happen if you a repulsive or attractive drift towards the origin, and we pose a conjecture regarding branching random walks on hyperbolic groups.
+Lastly we discuss some open questions in Section \ref{sec:open_questions}, in particular we discuss what should happen if you {add} a repulsive or attractive drift towards the origin, and we pose a conjecture regarding branching random walks on hyperbolic groups.